Man found guilty for machete attack sentenced to 13 to 16 years in prison

 Valerie Pearce, chief deputy district attorney for Pitt County, said the intent was ever present.

 “He could have walked away,” Pearce said.
-“He would have succeeded if not for Eloy and we would be at a murder trial right now.”
+“He would have succeeded if not for (Cholula) and we would be at a murder trial right now.”

-Jimenez-Rosario said Cholula came out of the house and hit Anselmo in the head with a bottle, at which point Anselmo began chasing the him.
+Jimenez-Rosario said Cholula hit Anselmo in the head with a bottle, at which point Anselmo began chasing the him.
 Neighbors came to Jimenez-Rosario’s aid after she ran to their home.
 Pearce said that the bottle was all that saved Jimenez-Rosario’s life.

 An additional charge for the attempted first-degree murder of Cholula was dismissed on Wednesday following a motion by Coile.
-Foster determine the evidence did not meet statutes constituting the crime.
+Foster determined the evidence did not meet statutes constituting the crime.

 Since the attack, Jimenez-Rosario said she has undergone multiple surgeries and two months of rehabilitation but does not have full use of her hands and lacks some mobility.
 Her daughter said her mother still sleeps with a light on.